 3. The biggest fuckup?

-Honza: It happened in JA companies, when we could advance as a student company to France, but our ego and the belief that when we won the Best Social Innovation, then no one has a chance to beat us, slowed us down.
-We lost, did not get to France, and thus lost the opportunity to show ourselves to international future sponsors.
+Honza: It happened in JA companies, when we had a chance to go to France, but our ego and the belief when we won the Best Social Innovation, then no one has a chance to beat us, slowed us down.
+We lost, did not get to France, and thus lost the opportunity to show Lostik to international future sponsors.

 4. The best feeling I had when…?